 Any loss or theft of a decal or pass should be reported to the Campus Safety Department immediately, as the registrant may bear the responsibility for parking violations associated with that permit.

 Fraudulent registration or the display of a stolen, altered or counterfeit decal or pass is grounds for disciplinary action.
 Cases will be referred to the proper College authority and parking privileges may be revoked or denied.
-Registrant may also be required to pay the appropriate parking fee.
+Registrant may also be required to pay the appropriate ticket, parking and or towing fee.

 Any students who wish to register a vehicle with an out of state registration will be required to complete a Commonwealth of Massachusetts, Registry of Motor Vehicle Nonresident Driver Statement.